-Testing is a critical process in every industry that comes under software development and most QA teams will be using most if not all of the phases of the software testing life cycle (STLC).
+Testing is a critical process in every industry that comes under software development and most QA teams will be using most, if not all, of the software testing life cycle phases.

 - What is the software testing life cycle and what phases make up the STLC?

 - Entry and Exit Criteria in the STLC